Thomson33/MyVagrantEnv/README.md

 # MyVagrantEnv

-Just a vagrantifle to deploy an environment based on Debian 10 (Buster).
+Just a vagrantfile to deploy an environment based on Debian 10 (Buster).